 Note: The link to the Campermate app will remain on the Council page.
 CamperMate is one of two apps officially endorsed by the responsible camping forum.
 Campermate also contains information about dozens of tourist attractions, sites and businesses that help tourists visiting our District to get the most out of their trip and bring revenue to many local businesses.
 In addition, the current information about the Kiwa Road site clearly states that it is for self-contained vehicles only and encourages responsible camping.
 This helps raise awareness of the damage currently being done and notes that it’s not acceptable and risks the campsite being closed.

-To make sure future complaints are actioned and recorded appropriately, we’re asking that complaints about human waste/dumping are made either here or by calling the front desk.
+To make sure future complaints are actioned and recorded appropriately, please make any complaints about human waste/dumping through our Contact Us page or by calling the front desk.
 That way, Council staff can quickly and easily log the complaints for appropriate review/action.

 If need anymore information or wish to make a complaint about freedom camping, contact us at 03 319 5026 or email@example.com.